aircraft721/PublicDocs/_articles/product-feed-an-intro.md

 	* Since everything is manually mapped for a custom feed, an update to a custom feed will also typically require an update on Olapic's side.

-# Business Requirements for the Product Feed
+## Considering Business Requirements

 Beyond determining what feed format to send the Product Feed in & the minimum required fields, another important piece of the Product Feed is determining which Product Hierarchy fits your UX needs in the front-end display of the website.

+### Product Hierarchy

 Here are the Product Hierarchy types that you can include in your Product Feed and the UX impacts to consider.

 * **Single-level Product Hierarchy**
 * **Multi-level Product Hierarchy**

 Let's dive into the UX impacts of each Product Hierarchy types.

-##  Single-level Product Hierarchy
+#### Single-level Product Hierarchy

 Single-level Product Hierarchy features products in the Product Feed represented as standalone products, without any relationships to other products.